 The Romanian seaside plays host to an impressive number of festivals and events during the hot summer months.

-The season kicks off with Sunwaves, one of the nation’s most famous electronic music festivals, which takes place on the beaches of Mamaia at the beginning of May (there’s also an August edition) and features some of the best DJ’s in the world.
+The season kicks off with Sunwaves, one of the nation’s most famous electronic music festivals.
+It takes place on the beaches of Mamaia at the beginning of May (there’s also an August edition) and features some of the best DJs in the world.

-Neversea, a 3 day-long celebration of music and dancing on the sprawling Modern Beach in Constanta, follows next.
-With 7 seafront stages and a line-up of over 150 international artists, the event celebrates the diversity of music, and is the only one of its kind taking place on the shores of the Black Sea.
+Neversea, a three day-long celebration of music and dancing on the sprawling Modern Beach in Constanta, follows next.
+With seven seafront stages and a line-up of over 150 international artists, the event celebrates the diversity of music, and is the only one of its kind taking place on the shores of the Black Sea.

 Another highlight on the Romanian coast’s busy calendar is The Color Run Mamaia, which combines running, seaside, and happiness into a colorful, memorable event.